wp-plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 5.8.0 =
+* [New] Added options to enable sharing, like buttons on custom posts and WooCommerce products
+* [New] Added option to enable social login at customer login form at WooCommerce My Account page
+* [New] Included shortcode for Social Account Linking [TheChamp-Social-Linking]
+* [New] Added Yummly and Buffer to sharing and like buttons
+* [New] Added option to show total shares with sharing icons
+* [New] Option to hide/show vertical sharing/like buttons interface on mobile devices
+* [New] Added option to update social avatar at user profile page
+* [New] Added option to prevent modernizr JS from loading
+* [New] Included "title" attribute in shortcodes
+* [New] Included Arabic Translation
+* [New] Included Serbo-Croatian Translation
+* [Improvement] Improved Print icon in sharing
+* [Improvement] Increased space between like buttons
+* [Improvement] Escaped output of add_query_arg and remove_query_arg functions
+* [Improvement] Increased font size of share counts in vertical sharing bar
+* [Bugfix] Tweet button was showing encoded characters for some content
+* [Bugfix] Support documentation links were redirecting to 404, "not found" page in websites with ssl enabled

 = 5.5.2 =
 * [Bugfix] Facebook Commenting interface was shrinked on mobile devices due to recent changes introduced in FB JS SDK by Facebook
 * [Bugfix] Facebook Login was unable to fetch email and some other profile data of user due to recent changes introduced in FB JS SDK by Facebook